-Eggs For Dogs Explained: Can Dogs Eat Raw, Hard Boiled Or Scrambled Eggs?
+Are Eggs Good For Dogs?
+Can Dogs Eat Scrambled Eggs?

 I gave up eggs a few years ago.
 But just because I decided to stop eating them, it didn’t mean for a second that I would make my dog give them up as well.
 Think about it.
 Dogs and cats have been observed countless times, eating right out of birds’ nests with no problem.